 This test kit of 100 strips measures chlorine, nitrate, nitrite, general hardness, alkalinity, and pH.

-There are several methods to reduce alkalinity in an aquarium, some of which are more natural and, therefore, gentler.
-Natural methods will have a more prolonged effect on the pH.
+There are several methods to lower the alkalinity in an aquarium, some of which are more natural and gentler.
+Natural methods have a more prolonged effect on the pH.

 All the methods below are suitable for lowering alkalinity and pH.
-If you need to make drastic changes to the water’s hardness, you will need to remove your fish as they will not tolerate changes faster than 1-1.5 pH per 12-24 hour period.
+If you need to make drastic changes to the water’s hardness, you need to remove your fish as they won’t tolerate changes in water hardness or pH faster than 1-1.5 pH per 12-24 hour period.

-You will keep them in a holding tank with the original high alkaline water when removing fish.
-You can then gradually mix some of the low alkalinity water into the tank until they have become accustomed to it, then add them back into the main tank.
+Keep your fish in a holding tank with the original water when removing them.
+You can then gradually mix some of the softened water into the tank until they have become accustomed to it before adding them back into the main tank.

-A build-up of fish waste and other organic matter will also affect alkalinity as it begins to decompose, so some gravel vacuuming should accompany water changes when providing routine maintenance.
+A build-up of fish waste and other organic matter also affects alkalinity as it decomposes, so some gravel vacuuming should accompany water changes when providing routine maintenance.

-It is best to do small water changes (10-15%) every week rather than large ones as this will help to reduce stress on the fish.
-Sudden changes to water chemistry will cause a shock reaction in fish which can sometimes be quite severe but, in any case, may lead to further illness.
+It is best to do small water changes (10-15%) every week rather than large ones, which help to reduce stress on your fish.
+Sudden changes to water chemistry can cause a shock reaction in fish which is sometimes quite severe and may lead to further illness or death.

-Live plants help lower alkalinity by consuming carbon dioxide and releasing oxygen into the water.
+Live plants help lower water alkalinity by consuming carbon dioxide and releasing oxygen into the water.
 If you want to know how to oxygenate a fish tank naturally, live plants are definitely the way to go.
-Live plants also help keep the water clean by absorbing nutrients from the water.
+Live plants also help keep the water clean by absorbing nutrients.

-Adding live plants is a great way to naturally lower alkalinity levels in a fish tank.
-They have many other benefits for your aquarium and the biological processes that occur.
+Adding live plants is a great way to naturally lower alkalinity levels in your tank whilst having many other benefits for your aquarium and its biological processes.

 Peat moss can be added to the filter or a mesh bag and placed in the aquarium.
 As the water passes over the peat moss, it will start to reduce alkalinity.

-It is essential to use natural driftwood that is untreated and therefore suitable for your aquarium as some types can release harmful chemicals into the water.
+Using untreated natural driftwood will be more suitable for your aquarium than some types that can release harmful chemicals into the water.

 Pieces of driftwood can be added to the filter or placed directly into the aquarium and used as a feature.
-Over time, driftwood will release natural tannins into the water, similar to peat moss, and these tannins will help reduce alkalinity.
+Over time, driftwood releases natural tannins into the water, similar to peat moss which helps lower alkalinity.

-Because reverse osmosis is so effective, it will purify the water until almost no dissolved minerals are left.
+Because reverse osmosis is so effective, it purifies the water until almost no dissolved minerals are left.
 The process can also remove many of the beneficial minerals and bacteria from water essential to a fish’s health.

-Can you over filter a fish tank using reverse osmosis?
-Reverse osmosis is a form of over-filtering so it should only be used occasionally and when pH levels are very high or low, and you leave some water unfiltered to retain some of the essential minerals, otherwise you will end up with low alkalinity in the fish tank.
+Can you over-filter a fish tank using reverse osmosis?
+Reverse osmosis is a form of over-filtering, so it should only be used occasionally and when pH levels are very high or low.
+When using reverse osmosis, you should leave some water unfiltered to retain some of the essential minerals, or you will end up with low alkalinity levels in the tank.

 Aquatic Life Reverse Osmosis Buddie

-The Aquatic Life Reverse Osmosis Buddie is the perfect way to remove minerals and heavy metals from your aquarium water, which in turn will provide a more neutral pH level.
+The Aquatic Life Reverse Osmosis Buddie is the perfect way to remove minerals and heavy metals from your aquarium water, providing a more neutral pH level.

-The aquatic life RO Buddie comes with sediment and carbon cartridges as well as a mixed bed resin cartridge, which removes the remaining total dissolved solids from the water.
+The aquatic life RO Buddie comes with sediment, carbon cartridges, and a mixed bed resin cartridge, which removes the remaining dissolved solids from the water.

-Chemical filters work by binding to dissolved minerals and removing them from the water.
+Chemical filters bind to dissolved minerals and remove them from the water.
 They are often used in conjunction with a reverse osmosis filter to remove dissolved minerals.

-Chemical filters can be an effective way to lower the alkalinity in a fish tank.
-Choosing a safe chemical filter for aquarium use is vital as some can be harmful to aquarium fish.
+Chemical filters can be an effective way to lower the alkalinity in an aquarium.
+Choosing a safe chemical filter for aquarium use is vital, as some can harm aquarium fish.

 Add White Vinegar Or Lemon Juice

-By adding any acidic compound to the water, it will have the effect of lowering the pH.
-Over time, acidic compounds will erode the buffering minerals present and reduce alkalinity, but this is not immediate, whereas a drop in pH will be quick.
+Adding any acidic compound to your aquarium lowers alkalinity over time, but it mainly results in a drop in the pH level.
+Over time, acidic compounds erode the buffering minerals present and reduce alkalinity, but this is not immediate.

-A drop in pH caused by adding acidic compounds such as vinegar or lemon juice is temporary, and you will find it harder to lower the pH because of the buffering minerals acting on the acids.
+A sudden drop in pH caused by adding acidic compounds such as vinegar or lemon juice is only temporary.
+It’s harder to lower the pH in the long term because of the buffering effect of dissolved minerals absorbing the acids.

-When adding lemon juice or vinegar, you will need to experiment.
+When adding lemon juice or vinegar solution, you will need to experiment.
 Start by adding small amounts and measuring the pH frequently but remove any aquatic life from the tank beforehand.

-Baking soda has a natural pH of 8 and will act quickly in raising the alkalinity, so you will need to remove your fish to protect them from sudden changes.
+Baking soda has a natural pH of 8 and will act quickly to raise the alkalinity, so you must remove your fish to protect them from sudden changes.

 The general rule when adding baking soda is 1 teaspoon per 5 gallons of water.
-This will have an immediate effect but will take time to work through the whole tank.
+This has an immediate effect, but for the best results, it takes time to work through the whole tank.

-Find out more about cycling your fish tank in the articles below:
+Find out more about cycling your tank in the articles below:

-Low alkalinity is unlikely to kill your fish, but it can cause sudden pH swings which can kill fish that are sensitive to these sudden changes.
-Some fish suffer a form of shock when water parameters change suddenly which leads to stress and sometimes death.
+Low alkalinity is unlikely to kill your fish, but it can cause sudden pH swings, which can kill fish that are sensitive to these sudden changes.
+Some fish suffer a form of shock when water parameters change suddenly, leading to stress and sometimes death.

-Low alkalinity in fish tank water usually means a lack of essential minerals that are vital to the health of your fish, so long-term exposure to this type of water will have a negative effect on the overall health of your fish.
+Low alkalinity in fish tank water usually means a lack of essential minerals that are vital to the health of your fish and other aquatic life.
+The result of long-term exposure to this type of water is often negative to your fish’s overall health.

-High alkalinity in itself is not necessarily bad for fish, but it can be a symptom of other water quality problems.
+High alkalinity in itself is not necessarily bad for fish or other aquatic life, but if alkalinity rises too high, it can be a symptom of water quality problems.